-Q. Do I need to be PONY registered?
+Q. Do I need to be registered with a certain sanctioning body?

 Q. How do you handle seeding and bracketing teams?

 A. We’ve spent a significant amount of time developing a program to automate our seeding process, which in turn allows us to call you with your seeding very quickly.
-As soon as you are seeded, we begin calling teams.
-DO NOT CALL US – you will be called at the contact number you checked in with (and provided when you registered for the tournament) at the start of the tournament.
+As soon as an age group is seeded, we begin calling teams.
+DO NOT CALL US – you will be called at the contact number you register with.
 Brackets are also posted on the internet as soon as seedings are finished.
-The contact person for the team will be emailed as soon as the pool results and championship brackets are posted online (generally 1 hour AFTER the last round of games have finished).
-If you have not received a call by 9pm, please call your site director at the complex you played at.
+The contact person for the team will be emailed as soon as the pool results and championship brackets are posted online (generally within 1 hour AFTER the last round of games have finished).

 As far as seeding itself goes, a win will count as 2 points, a tie as 1 point, and a loss as 0 points.
 Should a team forfeit, it will count as (-1) point.
-A forfeit will be recorded as a 7-0 loss.
+A forfeit will be recorded as a 7-0 victory.
 No team can forfeit more than 1 game of pool play and be able to advance in championship play.
 First criteria for seeding will be points per game played, followed by runs allowed per game, then runs scored per game, and then a coin flip.
-Unfinished games will be recorded as such and will be finished if reasonably possible before scheduled championship play.
-If teams have the same win percentage but have played an uneven amount of games, the team with the most attempts will be seeded higher (6-0 ahead of 5-0, 5-0 ahead of 4-0) if undefeated and the team with the least attempts will be seeded higher (0-3 ahead of 0-4, 0-4 ahead of 0-4, etc) if a team has won no games.
-Score slips are to be filled in by the umpire and signed by both coaches at the conclussion of the game.
-Coaches must check their game scores at the conclussion of pool play to ensure they have been recorded properly.
+Unfinished games will be recorded as such and will be finished if feasible prior to scheduled championship play.
+If teams have the same win percentage but have played an uneven amount of games, the team with the most attempts will be seeded higher (6-0 ahead of 5-0, 5-0 ahead of 4-0) if undefeated and the team with the least attempts will be seeded higher (0-3 ahead of 0-4, 0-4 ahead of 0-5, etc) if a team has won no games.
+Score slips are to be filled in by the umpire and signed by both coaches at the conclusion of the game.
+Coaches must check their game scores at the conclusion of pool play to ensure they have been recorded properly.
 Once teams are seeded, all seeds are final and there will be no changes.
-For 3 day tournament (2 days of pool play), I recommend checking the results online overnight or the updated results sheet in the morning of the 2nd day.

 Q. Where can I find tournament information?